8 data integration challenges and how to overcome them

 - What is the lineage of the data -- where was it sourced from?

-In a perfect world, all our data would be right all the time.
-In the real world, pay attention to data observability and perhaps even invest in specific tools for this work.
+In a perfect world, all of our data would be right all the time.
+In the real world, pay attention to data observability and, if needed, invest in specific tools for this work.

 A stream of data is continuous and unbound -- there's no beginning or end, just a sequence of recorded events.
 And therein lies the challenge: How do you integrate this open-ended data with more traditional architectures that expect data sets, not streams?

 With many devices or streaming services, it's possible to request data in a batch.
 You could get all the data for the last five minutes, for example.
 What you receive is a file, structured much like an XML record or a database table.
-You could then get another one five minutes later and so on, building up a continuous flow of data.
+You could then get another one five minutes later, building up a continuous flow of data.
 This isn't really streaming -- in fact, many call this micro-batching because you're receiving numerous small, discrete batches or data sets.

 Likewise, there are integration tools, such as change data capture software, that enable you to query a stream as if it were a batch, often using SQL.
-This makes data integration pretty straightforward, and it's where I recommend you start.
-There are still problems with how you handle streams that are interrupted and restarted, but you might find the tool you've chosen at least has some best practices, if not specific features, that make this catch-up effort -- sometimes called rehydrating the stream -- easier.
+This makes data integration pretty straightforward, and I recommend you start here.
+Handling streams that are interrupted and then restarted remains a challenge.
+But your chosen tool may offer best practices or specific features that make this catch-up effort, sometimes called rehydrating the stream, easier.

-Nevertheless, because you're using a workaround to integrate a stream, data observability again is essential to ensure you can identify and respond to any issues that arise.
+Nevertheless, because you're using a workaround to integrate a stream, data observability is again essential to identify and respond to any issues that arise.

 8. Mixed tool sets and architecture

-For the previous challenges, I've made some recommendations about specific types of tools or platforms that can be used to tackle specific data integration problems.
-In doing so, I've now created another challenge for you: handling all these tools and the complex architecture that can result from using all of them.
+To combat the previous challenges, I've recommended various tools and platforms.
+In doing so, I've now created another challenge: handling all these tools and the complex architecture that can result from using them.

 Best practices for managing data integration processes

-There's a lot to consider in these challenges, and you'll likely come across more.
-But here are some best practices that can help ensure data integration strategies and efforts are successful.
+There's a lot to consider with these challenges, and you'll likely come across more.
+The following are some best practices that can help make data integration strategies and efforts successful:

 - Process data as close to the source as possible, both to minimize data movement and to remove or select out unneeded data for efficiency as soon as possible.